Moral injury: History

 As of 2017, no systematic reviews or meta-analyses exist on the construct of moral injury, although a literature review of the various definitions since the inception of moral injury has been undertaken, as well as psychological and interdisciplinary literature reviews of how moral injury develops and the factors involved.

 In 2019, researchers surveyed previous literature and expertise to compile a list of events that could distress civilians at a level consistent with moral injury.
 Examples include causing a car accident or experiencing sexual assault, but researchers emphasize that not everyone will respond to an event in the same way.

-In the early 2020s moral injury emerged as one of the explanations for the wave of employee resignations across industries.
+In the early 2020s, moral injury emerged as one of the explanations for the wave of employee resignations across industries.
 In particular, Ludmila Praslova proposed that moral injury might be a better explanation for a segment of resignations and employee distress than burnout, and provided suggestions for organizational-level interventions.

+In 2022, researchers identified associations between moral injury and complex post-traumatic stress disorder (CPTSD).
+CPTSD's disturbances in self-organisation constitute the three additional clusters of symptoms distinguishing it from PTSD (i.e. emotional dysregulations, interpersonal difficulties, negative self-concepts around beliefs of worthlessness or failure and related guilt or shame).
+Veterans with possible CPTSD reported greater moral injury related to perpetration- and betrayal-based events compared to those with and without possible PTSD and findings suggesting the special relevance of moral injury among veterans with CPTSD.